talex5/qubes-test-mirage/README.md

 qubes-test-mirage
 =================

-These **experimental** scripts can be used to test Mirage unikernels on Qubes.
+These scripts can be used to test Mirage unikernels on Qubes.
 They provide a secure way to transfer the image to dom0 and run it.
 Hopefully.

 First, use `qubes-manager` to create a new AppVM called `mirage-test`.
+You can make it standalone or not and use any template (it doesn't matter because unikernels already contain all their code and don't need to use a disk to boot).

 Next, still in dom0, create a new `mirage-test` kernel, with an empty `modules.img` and `vmlinuz` and a compressed empty file for the initramfs, and then set that as the kernel for the new VM: